 The High Efficiency Particulate Air, or HEPA, filter, was created to protect scientists from radiation as they developed an atomic bomb during World War II.
 Today these filters are regularly used in hospitals, science labs and even homes.

 These filters have a MERV rating of 1721, depending on the kind.
-This rating demonstrates how effectively a filter can pull out pollutants from the air.
+This rating demonstrates how successfully a filter can pull out pollutants from the air.

 Because of their high-efficiency filtration capabilities, HEPA filters are deep and can limit airflow.
 It’s important to check with Strand Brothers Service Experts to confirm your heating and cooling system can handle one.

 Media air cleaners are much thicker than common air filters.
 They’re often four to five times wider—or more.
-This barrier mounts closely against your HVAC equipment.
+This barrier attaches closely against your HVAC unit.

 An electrostatic filter uses magnetically charged components to capture.
 These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they’re also 30 times more effective than regular filters.